Code0100Food/3DEngine/README.md

 this will be the Camera that displays the Game view.
 You can also separate the Scene and Game view and move the cameras to see the results in real time.

+We have placed a tank into the scene, this has 3 scripts, one to move and two to rotate.
+The controls are:

+ -"W" to move forward.
+ -"S" to move backwards.
+ -"A" & "D" to rotate the tank.
+ -Mouse to rotate the Turret of the tank.

+"W,A,S,D" are fully reprogramable you just have to change the FiestaInput.FiestaKeyCode."W" in the script.
+Not all keys are binded so check the DATA/Scripting/FiestaEngineEnviroment.txt to be sure not to use a wrong key.

 ### Camera

 To modify Camera FOV or other settings go to "View" -> "Configuration" -> "Camera"